ecdigitalau/IATD-devops-assessment-project/README.md

-# Intro to DevOps Assessment – Test Docker Image
+# Intro to DevOps Assessment

 This project provides a Docker image specifically built to run unit tests for the Node.js application.